cubefs/cubefs/ROADMAP.md

 # Roadmap

-Here we draft the engineering roadmap of CubeFS.
+Here we draft several todo big features as the engineering roadmap of CubeFS.

-## Interfaces

-## Core Feature

-* Multi cache layer to support data lake, including Erasure-Code (Publishing in progress)

-## Core Subsystems
+## Caching

+with multi-tiered local/distributed buffer cache for hybrid cloud applications, cubefs will be a unified platform for data storage & caching acceleration.

-* Solve the nonatomic problem of rename (May 2022)
+## Atomicity of rename

-* Multi version of data storage such as snapshot and history (May 2022)

-* Memory cubefs built on distributed unused memory (May 2022)

-* Audit function on Data operation flow (May 2022)

-## Ecosystem
+## Multi-version snapshots

-* ChubaoSpark, a CubeFS-based shuffle manager for Apache Spark (WIP)

-* ChubaoDB, a CubeFS-based document store & search (WIP)